thelonesaiyan/Udemy_ML/README.md

   In this module I learned about the Random Forest Regressor. it is the combination of n number of Decision Trees making it a collection of various Decision Trees and it predicts the result out of all those trees and average theose results to predict the final outcome.
 It is the part of ensemble module of slearn which means the collection of different algorithms into one and make an algorithm more efficient than the original one.
 ## 3. Classification
   ### 3.1 Logistic Regression
   In this module I learned about the first classification model i.e. Logistic regression and how the sigmoid function works.
-I also learned the idea of confusion matrix.
+I also learned the idea of confusion matrix and accuracy score